Parrows/Parrows/paper/content/response.md

 > Provide a brief characterisation of profunctors, or at least a reference.
 > "since they they allow"

-We provided an additional reference explaining Profunctors in the main text, (Boisseau & Gibbons).
-It is possible to define Arrows deriving from Profunctors, as Appendix B shows.
+We rephrased the offending paragraph, providing an additional reference explaining Profunctors (Boisseau & Gibbons, 2018).
+The text emphases now that it is possible to define Arrows deriving from Profunctors, as Appendix B shows.
 There we also cite Asada (2010).

 >
 > The introductory text of section 3.2 (before 3.2.1) is mostly re-iterating
 > aspects already discussed in previous sections, partially with identical
 > phrasing.
 I suggest to cut this short.

+The text was removed.

 >
 > Other side issues like LVish or HdpH should have been discussed earlier.
 > The background section should really focus on the relevant background,
 > whereas the selection of background topics should be clear at this point.
 >

+We moved the text ob LVish and HdpH to the related work.

 > page 10:
 >
 > "efficiency OR the lack thereof" maybe?

+Fixed.

 >
 > page 11:
 >
 > The dashes should be longer, or in Latex terms: "---".

+Fixed globally.

 >
 > page 13:
 >
 > "instances of the ArrowParallel instances" ?

+This was obviously a writing mishap, fixed.

 >
 > page 15:
 >
 > What is meant be the term "implementation agnostic"?
 Any (high-level)
 > programming approach is somewhat implementation-agnostic.

+We clarified the wording and emphasised portability across parallel Haskells.

 >
 > page 16ff:
 >